Everyone raves about warm jalapeño popper dip! This melty cheese dip is so good with tortilla chips, crackers, or crudités.

 If you have an excess of peppers, chop them up and put them into freezer bags or containers.
 They can be frozen for up to a year and used for hot dishes or chili (no need to thaw them first).

-- For a vegetarian dip, omit the bacon.
+- Vegetarian: Omit the bacon.
 There’s plenty of flavor in the dip and you’ll hardly miss the bacon.
 Use olive oil to cook the peppers and garlic.
 Try adding a little smoked paprika for smoky flavor.

 - Make it with sausage instead of bacon.
 Use a 16 oz. roll of pork or turkey sausage, spicy if you like.

-- For a keto-friendly, gluten-free dip, omit the bread crumb topping.
+- Keto-friendly, gluten-free: Omit the bread crumb topping.
 Serve with celery sticks, sliced cucumber, or bell pepper strips.

-- Looking for a no mayo recipe?
-Substitute thick Greek yogurt for the mayo or additional sour cream.
+- No mayo: Substitute thick Greek yogurt or additional sour cream for the mayonnaise.

 Make the dip up to a day ahead, unbaked, and refrigerate it.
 When you’re ready to serve it, bake it as directed.
 It may take a couple of extra minutes to heat up since it’s chilled.

 This dip is definitely best served right away.
 If you do happen to have some leftover, it will keep in the refrigerator for a couple of days.
 That’s assuming it didn’t sit out for a couple of hours on the counter while everyone helped themselves.
 If that’s the case, I would discard any remaining dip.

 To reheat, microwave the dip on 50% power until warm.
 You can also heat it in an oven safe container in your toaster oven.